odkr/cgi-runas/README.md

 17. Can environment variables not listed in `ENV_VARS` be unset?
 18. Can the environment variable `PATH` be set to the configuration value `PATH`?

-Unless all of the above conditions are met, *su-php* aborts.
+Unless all of the above conditions are met, *run-php-as* aborts.

 ## Installation

-You use *su-php* at your own risk!
+You use *run-php-as* at your own risk!
 That risk is considerable!

 ----